Ehrenfeld_Zillo_Inti Ehrenfeld_Orkus_Inti (2)

 11. Shiva Moon

-Lost songs and remasters from the poet of decay and hope ...
-Now he presents under BLUEFIELD with "Exhumed" an album with 17 mostly unreleased and lost recordings from his work.
+Lost songs and remasters by Peter “Field” Ehrenfeld called BLUEFIELD.
+With“Exhumed” he presents an album with 17 mostly unreleased and lost recordings from his work.
 All in all, the album is a real INSIDER.
 If you want to enjoy the old stuff remastered, get lyrics read by great guys and also get along with some weird unreleased tracks, you have to have the BLUEFIELD album, a very interesting work that pushes through many times and feelings, leaving no one behind.

 EHRENFELD feat.
 Felix Flaucher "Flowers - Burn all Evil" After his debut album "Who`s that Boy in 2012"Ehrenfeld's new single Flowers "Burn All Evil" and the upcoming "Finsterwalde" album release has been heavenly enriched with the unmistakable voice of the late Felix Flaucher (singer-songwriter of Silke Bischoff /18Summers).